15 Movies People Hate That Aren’t Bad

 5. Life is Beautiful (1997)

 I have very mixed feelings about Roberto Benigni’s ‘life is Beautiful’.
 The film deeply offended the sentiments of holocaust survivors and people whose families were affected by the tragedy.
 Apparently Benigni’s comic approach to the subject misfired and ended up garnering the hate of many critics and audiences.
-And while my recent re-watch of the film has made see things from a different perspective, there’s a part of me that still thinks ‘Life is Beautiful’ is a well made film with good intentions.
-Despite the one-dimensional characters, Benigni somewhere manages to strike a chord in you with an amount of simplicity and warmth that melts you in its honesty.
+And while my recent re-watch of the film has made me see things from a different perspective, there’s a part of me that still thinks ‘Life is Beautiful’ is a well-made film with good intentions.
+Despite the one-dimensional characters, Benigni somehow manages to strike a chord in you with an amount of simplicity and warmth that melts you in its honesty.

 4. Remember Me (2010)